Frank Morse (rugby league)

 Frank Morse was a New Zealand rugby league footballer who represented New Zealand.

 Playing career

 Morse played for Auckland.
 He played for New Zealand when they toured Australia in 1911.

-He played for the City Rovers in the 1911 Auckland Rugby League season, and also represented Auckland in the same year after switching from the rugby code where he had played for Ponsonby from 1909 to 1911, moving after playing 1 game for the Ponsonby senior side that year.
+He played for the City Rovers in the 1911 Auckland Rugby League season, and also represented Auckland in the same year after switching from the rugby code where he had played for Ponsonby from 1909 to 1911.